IlTuoNome/Proxime/README.md

 # How to
 ### Start
-Import Proxy.dll by adding reference to the project
+Import Proxy.dll by adding reference to the project.

 Add the namespace: